emilyselwood/RaspberryTelescope/README.md

 The /capture service takes several query parameters:
 * n=[filename] this alows you to pass the name to save the picture with.
 * r=[0|1] return the file to the user or not.
 If 1 returns the file to the user. if not it doesn't and just saves it in the webRoot/img/ directory

+The /setsetting service takes two query parameters:
+* k=[setting name] this is the name of the setting you want to update.
+* v=[new value] this is the new value for the setting you want to update.